Jesseatgao/bdownload/README.md

     `logging.Logger` or of its customized subclass.
 Otherwise, it will use a default module-level logger returned by `logging.getLogger(__name__)`.

   * `progress` determines the style of the progress bar displayed while downloading files.
-Possible values are `'mill'` and `'bar'`, and `'mill'` is the default.
+Possible values are `'mill'`, `'bar'` and `'none''`. `'mill'` is the default.
+To disable this feature, e.g. while scripting or multi-instanced, set it to `'none'`.

   * The `num_pools` parameter has the same meaning as `num_pools` in `urllib3.PoolManager` and will eventually be passed to it.
 Specifically, `num_pools` specifies the number of connection pools to cache.